joelmoxley/founder-playbook/I. Foundational/05 - Energy Focused Ecosystem - Business Plan Competitions/md/03 - Caltech First Look West.webloc.md

-he Caltech First Look West (FLoW) is a regional competition within the larger DOE Cleantech University Prize business plan competition.
+The Caltech First Look West (FLoW) is a regional competition within the larger DOE Cleantech University Prize business plan competition.
 This competition is held at the California Institute of Technology.

 Credit: [Caltech First Look West](http://flow.caltech.edu/index.php)